fetiu/cyrup/README.md

 {print("%d in elems", 4)}
 ```

-By now, you'll get the sense of how the statements below would work.
+By now, I believe you can get the sense of how the statements below would work.

 ```rust
 true * {